-• Oregon Inlet Campground and Ramp 4 (see Figure 13) - The campground and Ramp 4 are located on the ocean side of Bodie Island, across from the Oregon Inlet Campground.
+• Oregon Inlet Campground and Ramp 4 (see Figure 13) - The campground and Ramp 4 are located on the ocean side of Bodie Island, across from the Oregon Inlet Center.
 The campground, which is open from April through October, contains 120 sites that are available on a first-come, first-served basis and cost \$20/night.
 Ramp 4 provides ORV and equine access to the beach and Bodie Island Spit to the south.
-However, this ramp is frequently closed during the summer for habitat protection.